HighlanderLab/toliveira_graphical_ped/README.md

 For Linux OS:

-If you are executing the code on a Linux system, please follow these steps to address any missing dependencies:
+If you are executing the code on a Linux system, please follow this step to address any missing dependencies:

 ```
 sudo apt-get install gfortran